 Before I visit a museum, I visit the museum’s website to see what they have in their collections.
 This helps me to pinpoint what I especially want to see.
 Then I see if there are any floor plans or maps of the museum, and I print out the ones that relate to what I want to visit.
 When I go to the museum, the first thing I do is head straight for those exhibits.
 After I’ve seen those, then I can wander around and look at other things.
 When I’m ready to go, I can leave, knowing that I’ve seen the stuff that was most important to me!

 Stuff like this!
-One of my favorite artists is Pieter Brueghel the Elder, a 16th century Flemish painter, and one of the BEST places to see his work is the Kunsthistorisches museum in Vienna (Austria).
-In 2019, to celebrate the 450th anniversary of Brueghel’s death, the museum will be presenting what will be biggest exhibition of his art ever put together, from October 2018-January 2019.
+One of my favorite artists is Pieter Brueghel the Elder, a 16th century Flemish painter, and one of the BEST places to see his work is the Kunsthistorisches Museum in Vienna (Austria).
+In 2018-19, to celebrate the 450th anniversary of Brueghel’s death, the museum will be presenting what will be the biggest exhibition of his art ever put together, from October 2018-January 2019.
 I will be there!
 (As you can see, I’m already doing my planning for this one!)

 This video from the museum is in German, but even if you don’t understand the words, you can appreciate the art!